Looking for some hopping good fun to celebrate Easter this year?

 Other Easter Events in Dubai

-The perfect place for your little ones to celebrate this Easter in Dubai, the main event at Dubai Parks & Resorts (which incorporates Legoland), will be held on Saturday, 8 April 2023.
+The perfect place for your little ones to celebrate this Easter in Dubai, the main event at Dubai Parks & Resorts (which incorporates Legoland), will be held on Sunday 31st March.
+More details are still to be announced.

 Plenty more to come in this list as the date nears we’ll be adding more events and information or things to do in Dubai with kids at Easter